zold-io/zold/README.md

 The client sends the wallet to a random closest node.
 The node propagates it to other nodes in a [2PC](https://en.wikipedia.org/wiki/Two-phase_commit_protocol)
 manner: acknowledgment first, commit next.

-**Merge**.
 If a node receives a wallet that contains transactions that are younger than transactions in its local copy, a merge operation is performed.
-If there are conflicts, like a negative balance, the node deletes recent transactions from the wallet and from other affected wallets.
+If the balance after the merge is negative, the push is rejected.

 **Init**.
 The client creates an empty wallet XML.